doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve the app.
+about: Create a report to help improve the app. **Make sure you read the [FAQ's](https://github.com/doubleangels/NextDNSManager/blob/main/FAQ.md) first or your issue may be closed.**
 title: "[Replace with a descriptive title]"
 labels: "type: bug"
 assignees: "doubleangels"